 Will I need follow-up treatments?

 Although they're effective, dermal fillers are not intended as a permanent solution.
 That means, in order to maintain their positive effect, you'll need to have additional treatments over time.
 Fillers can last from several months to more than a year.
 How long a filler's effects last depends on the type of filler and also on how much movement the filled area is subjected to, with areas that have a lot of repeated movements losing volume more quickly.
-Contact Metropolitan Dermatology at any of our 10 offices in Clark, Elizabeth, Jersey City, Kearny, Kenilworth, South Plainfield, Staten Island, Teaneck, Vineland, or West New York to schedule your appointment for a cosmetic consultation.
+Contact Metropolitan Dermatology at any of our 10 offices in Clark, Edison, Elizabeth, Jersey City, Kearny, Kenilworth, South Plainfield, Southampton, Newton, Staten Island, Teaneck, Vineland, and West New York to schedule your appointment for a cosmetic consultation.